TritonDataCenter/triton/README.md

 7. Configure the headnode.

-Use the following table to quickly configuration your CoaL with settings that are fine for development.
+Use the following table to configure your CoaL with settings that are fine for development.

 If you make a mistake while entering the configuration you can restart